MicroLite-ORM/MicroLite.Extensions.Mvc/README.md

 The `AutoManageTransactionAttribute` will ensure that a transaction is begun for the session provided to a controller if it inherits from `MicroLiteController`/`MicroLiteReadOnlyController` or implements `IHaveSession`/`IHaveReadOnlySession` prior to an action being called.
 It will then ensure that the transaction is either rolled back or committed depending on whether the action results in an exception being thrown or not.

 There are times when you may want to manually manage the transaction so it is easy to opt out at either action or controller level:

-    [AutoManageTransaction(AutoManageTransaction = false)] // will affect all methods in the controller public class CustomerController : MicroLiteController { ... }
+    [AutoManageTransaction(AutoManageTransaction = false)] // will affect all actions in the controller public class CustomerController : MicroLiteController { ... }

-    [AutoManageTransaction(AutoManageTransaction = false)] // will only affect individual methods
-    public ActionResult Edit(int id, Model model) { ... }
+    [AutoManageTransaction(AutoManageTransaction = false)] // will only affect the action it is applied to public ActionResult Edit(int id, Model model) { ... }

-_Supported .NET Framework Versions_
+## Supported .NET Framework Versions

 The NuGet Package contains binaries compiled against:

 * .NET 4.0 (Full)
 * .NET 4.5

+## Supported ASP.NET MVC Versions

+* ASP.NET MVC 3 onwards